Las Vegas shooter spared "gentle soul" girlfriend, her sisters say

 Her sisters, who live in Australia, believe she knew nothing of Paddock’s deadly intentions.

-“She didn’t even know that she was going to the Philippines, until Steve said ‘Marilou, I found you a cheap ticket to the Philippines,’” one of the women, who spoke on condition they were not identified, told NBC’s Australian partner, Channel 7.
+“She didn’t even know that she was going to the Philippines, until Steve said ‘Marilou, I found you a cheap ticket to the Philippines,’” one of the sisters, who spoke on condition they not be identified, told NBC’s Australian partner, Channel 7.

-“She was sent away.
-She was [sent] away so that she will not be there to interfere with what he’s planning. ... so that he can plan what he is planning without interruptions,” she speculated.
+“She was sent away," the woman said of Danley, "so that she will not be there to interfere with what he’s planning."
+She added that with her sister out of the country, Paddock could plan "without interruptions."

-The woman added: “In that sense I thank him for sparing my sister’s life but that won’t be to compensate the 59 people’s lives.”
+“In that sense I thank him for sparing my sister’s life, but that won’t be to compensate the 59 people’s lives," she said.

 The officials said Paddock gambled with at least $160,000 in the past several weeks at Las Vegas casinos.